rohan-v8rma/Java-Juggernaut/README.md

 ### Calling of Parent CONSTRUCTOR upon instantiating child class

+The call to `super()` or `this()`, (a call to a constructor of a super-class or an overloaded constructor) has to be the first line of the constructor.

+The compiler implicitly provides a non-argument call to `super` at the first line of your constructor code.
+The `super()` constructor, (either default or parameterized) must be called to create an object.

 Take a look at the following code-snippet, where the class `B` inherits from `A` and both of them have explicitly defined default constructors.

 ```java